destocot/post-it-app/README.md

 Here're some of the project's best features:

+- Landing Page: Utilizes 3D models with threejs for an engaging introduction.
-- Authentication: Sign in seamlessly with local accounts or through Google OAuth.
+- Authentication: Seamless sign-in through local accounts or Google OAuth.
-- Enhanced Security: We implement robust row-level security using PostgreSQL and Supabase to safeguard your data.
+- Enhanced Security: Robust row-level security using PostgreSQL and Supabase.
-- Customizable User Themes: Tailor your experience by saving user themes to match your preferences.
+- Customizable User Themes: Tailor your experience with saved user themes.
-- Real-time Updates: Stay engaged with live post updates making your experience dynamic and interactive.
+- Real-time Updates: Stay engaged with live post updates for dynamic interaction.
-- Personal Profiles: Create and showcase your personality and interests with personal profiles.
+- Personal Profiles: Create and showcase personality and interests.
-- User-Friendly Profile Management: Easily update your username and avatar to keep your profile information up-to-date.
+- User-Friendly Profile Management: Easily update username and avatar.
-- Mobile-Responsive Design: Our app is designed to be mobile-responsive ensuring a smooth experience across various devices.
+- Mobile-Responsive Design: Ensures a smooth experience on various devices.
-- Custom colored posts with editing, pinning, and deleting capabilities.
+- Expressive Posts: Create colorful, personalized posts with privacy controls.

 <h2>🛠️ Installation Steps:</h2>